How Much Does It Cost to Build a Website for a Small Business

 How much does a website redesign cost?

 Redesign costs vary based on scope.
-Light refreshes fall near the lower range; full structural redesigns cost $2,000–$20,000 or more.
-COLAB DXB handles both redesigns and full rebuilds depending on what the business needs.
+Light refreshes fall near the lower range; full structural redesigns cost AED 7,300–73,400 or more.
+COLAB DXB handles both redesigns and full rebuilds, depending on the business’s needs, often incorporating UAE-specific improvements such as faster local loading and compliance.

 Plus Icon